Riverfront Park

 Disc Golf

-In September 2005, Parks and Recreation installed an 18-hole disc golf course making it the City’s second course.
+In September 2005, Parks, Recreation and Culture installed an 18-hole disc golf course making it the City’s second course.
 Although Riverfront Park’s course is shorter than the other disc golf site in Centennial Park, users consider it to be more challenging because many of the holes navigate throughout wooded sections of the park.
 The disc golf course is accessible from the park entrance and is a popular place for disc golfers.

 Off-Leash Dog Park

 The area is also home to the City’s second off-leash dog park, which opened in May 2005.
-Parks and Recreation developed the dog park in response to public requests for additional off-leash areas in the City’s park system.
+Parks, Recreation and Culture developed the dog park in response to public requests for additional off-leash areas in the City’s park system.
 Dog owners can enjoy an afternoon in the shade with their favorite pooch.

 The amenities of the park include: